On the complexity of cusped non-hyperbolicity: Certificates

 The following proposition handles one of the final cases we need to deal with, an essential separating annulus.

-\begin{prop} Suppose $\TT$ is an irreducible, $\partial$-irreducible 3-manifold obtained by identifying two solid tori along two disjoint annuli in their boundaries, and has one boundary component, a torus.
+\begin{proposition} Suppose an orientable, irreducible, $\partial$-irreducible 3-manifold $\TT$ is obtained by identifying two solid tori along two disjoint annuli in their boundaries, and has one boundary component, a torus.
 Let $A$ be the annulus in $\TT$ gotten by identifying these annuli.

-Then $\TT$ is Seifert fibered over the disk with two exceptional fibers, and $A$ is an essential annulus fibered by regular fibers. \end{prop}
+Then $\TT$ is Seifert fibered over the disk with two exceptional fibers, and $A$ is an essential annulus fibered by regular fibers. \end{proposition}

 \begin{proof} Call the annuli of the solid tori $\alpha$ and $\beta$.

 Suppose first that $\alpha$ and $\beta$ are $\pi_1$-injective in their respective components.
 Then the $\DxS$ components admit Seifert fiberings such that $\alpha$ and $\beta$ are fibered by regular fibers.
 If either $\alpha$ or $\beta$ is longitudinal in its component, then $\TT$ would be $\DxS$, and hence be $\partial$-reducible, contrary to assumption.
 Therefore, neither $\alpha$ nor $\beta$ is longitudinal.
 Thus, both the Seifert fiberings have exceptional fibers.
 Therefore, $\TT$ is Seifert fibered over a disk with two exceptional fibers, and $A$ is an essential annulus fibered by regular fibers.